GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 {{< /tab >}}
 {{< /tabpane >}}

-### Method Structure
-Method arguments should be limited to what is absolutely required for testing.
-In most cases, this is project specific information or the path to an external file.
-For example, project specific information (such as `projectId`) or a `filePath` for an external file is acceptable, while an argument for the type of a file or a specific action is not.

-Any declared function arguments should iqnclude a no-arg, main method with examples for how the user can initialize the method arguments and call the entrypoint for the snippet.
-If the values for these variables need to be replaced by the user, be explicit that they are example values only.

-Methods should avoid a return type whenever possible.
-Instead, show the user how to interact with a returned object programmatically by printing some example attributes to the console.

-{{< tabpane langEqualsHeader=true >}}
-{{< tab header="Java" >}}
-public static void main(String[] args) {
-    // TODO(developer): Replace these variables before running the sample.
-    String projectId = "my-project-id";
-    String filePath = "path/to/image.png";
-    inspectImageFile(projectId, filePath);
-}

-// This is an example snippet for showing best practices. public static void exampleSnippet(String projectId, String filePath) {
-    // Snippet content ...
-}
-{{< /tab >}}
-{{< /tabpane >}}

 ### Arrange, Act, Assert

 Generally, most samples should follow the "Arrange, Act, Assert" pattern as